hortonworks/cloudbreak/docs/index.md

 We recommend discussing your plans on the [mailing list](https://groups.google.com/forum/#!forum/cloudbreak) before starting to code - especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give feedback on your design, and maybe point out if someone else is working on the same thing.

+###Development environment

+If you would like to contribute then probably you need a comfortable development environment.
+We have created a detailed description about [how to set up Cloudbreak on your local machine with IDEA](https://github.com/sequenceiq/cloudbreak/blob/master/dev/development.md).

 ####Conventions

 Please write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.